bigcrimping/flare_meter/README.md

 ![image](https://user-images.githubusercontent.com/74270551/180205061-77064ea2-c936-4e92-8c4f-a9e9ee8dcf58.png)

-There are a few variations
+There are a few variations to choose from